Nitrokey/nitrokey-documentation/nethsm/integration.rst

 Integration into Custom Application
 -----------------------------------

 To integrate the NetHSM into own custom applications, client libraries are available for almost all programming languages.
-Therefore, we recommend using `OpenAPI Generator <https://github.com/OpenAPITools/openapi-generator>`_.
+Here are libraries for `Rust https://github.com/Nitrokey/nethsm-sdk-rs`_ and Python `https://github.com/Nitrokey/nethsm-sdk-py`_.
+For all other programming languages we recommend using `OpenAPI Generator <https://github.com/OpenAPITools/openapi-generator>`_.

 The list of all available languages can be retrieved as follows.